Our blog

 It all depends on the right time

-In the GreenBox, heat-loving plants can spend an undisturbed childhood: With the cozy temperatures of our indoor rooms and the abundant imitation daylight provided by LED technology, our smart indoor garden offers the best starting conditions for large plants.
-Once we have the aforementioned ice saints (mid-May) behind us, our green friends no longer need to freeze outdoors at night, having been amply supplied with energy during the day by the sun, the unsurpassed archetype of light.
+Heat-loving plants can spend an undisturbed childhood in the GreenBox: With the cozy temperatures of our indoor rooms and the abundant imitation daylight provided by LED technology, our smart indoor garden offers the best starting conditions for large plants.
+Once we have the aforementioned ice saints (mid-May) behind us, our green friends no longer need to freeze outdoors at night after they have been amply supplied with energy during the day by the sun, the unsurpassed archetype of light.

-The fully-grown plants in our seed collection are all suitable for spending their entire plant life in the GreenBox, where they are well supplied with nutrients from the PlantPlugs and GreenBox Booster.
-Nevertheless, our herbs, flowers and leafy vegetables can also be moved to a large pot on the balcony, a raised bed, a flower border or the vegetable garden.
-There, their roots have more space to develop, which is often reflected in the larger size of the planted basil, dill, etc.
+The adult plants in the seeds in our collection are all suitable for spending their entire plant life in the GreenBox, where they are well supplied with nutrients from the PlantPlugs and GreenBox Booster.
+Nevertheless, our herbs, flowers and leafy vegetables can also be relocated to a large pot on the balcony, a raised bed, a flower border or the vegetable garden.
+There, their roots have more space to develop, which is often noticeable in the larger size of the planted basil, dill, etc.

 The end of March / beginning of April is a good time to start growing tomatoes, basil and cucumbers.
 If you want to celebrate Halloween with your own pumpkin, you should put the seeds into the PlantPlug in mid-April.
 There is time to sow zucchinis in the GreenBox until the end of April / beginning of May.